-A11.2 Chalk streams
+A11.3 Chalk streams

 Watlington sits on the chalk spring line at the foot of the Chilterns that feeds the Chalgrove Brook, one of the country's unique chalk streams.
 The UK contains some 70% of the World's chalk streams which are characterised as deriving flow from chalk-fed groundwater (which is alkaline, clear and of constant temperature) and having clean gravel beds.
-All the UK chalk streams are considered potentially capable of supporting Brown Trout though only a third, including the Chalgrove Brook, does have trout populations.
+All the UK chalk streams are considered potentially capable of supporting Brown Trout though only a third, including parts of the Chalgrove Brook, does have trout populations.
 In its 2014 report 'The State of England's Chalk Streams' the World Wildlife Fund highlights that 77% of the UK's chalk streams are failing to meet the Good status required by the Water Framework Directive.

 Chalgrove Brook in Watlington (also known as the Marlbrook) comprises a mix of permanently flowing watercourses and 'winterbournes', watercourses that flow seasonally depending on the height of the water table.
-However, the watercourses in Watlington have been heavily modified with the natural meanders straightened, widening to form watercress beds and culverting beneath roads, footpaths and properties.
-These modifications have caused barriers to fish migration and agricultural land drainage issues.
+In the Environment Agency water body classification, based on a monitoring point near Chiselhampton (~12km from Watlington), Chalgrove Brook has been given an overall classification of 'Poor' and a 'Poor' rating for overall Ecological category and Phosphate content.